smartadserver/Unity-MobileSDK-Adapter/Documentation/integration.md

     // Destroying an InterstitialView instance
     _interstitialView.Destroy ();

-If you don't call Destroy on all your unused ```AdView``` instances, **you might experiences crashes and memory leaks**!
+If you don't call Destroy on all your unused ```AdView``` instances, **you might experience memory leaks and crashes**!

 ## Rewarded interstitials

 Some interstitials can be set up to reward the user when the ad is viewed until the end.
-In this case, a reward is sent by the ad view depending on what has been configured in the ad in the _Smart AdServer_ interface.
+In this case, a reward is sent by the ad view depending on what has been configured on the placement in the _Smart AdServer_ interface.
 The reward contains:

-* an _Amount_, to know how many items the user has won
+* an _Amount_, to know how many items the user has won,
 * a _Currency_, to know what type of item the user has won.

 The event ```AdViewRewardReceived``` is triggered when an user has received a reward.
 To use this feature, you must register this event: